Skip to Content

 Hunyad Castle

 You didn’t think that list of fun facts about Romania wouldn’t be complete without the elephant in the room, did you?
 Romania, with its dense forests and looming Carpathian mountains, is famously known as the homeland of Dracula.
-This legendary figure, often associated with vampirism, finds its roots not in myth but in history, personified by Vlad the Impaler or Vlad III of the 15th century.
+This legendary historic figure, often associated with vampirism, finds its roots not in myth but in history, personified by Vlad the Impaler of the 15th century.
 While Vlad’s reputation for impaling his enemies earned him a notorious legacy, it’s Bram Stoker’s 1897 Gothic horror novel, “Dracula,” that forever entwined the ruler’s image with that of the quintessential vampire.

 The Actual Home To Borat’s Hometown